Telematic art

-Telematic art is a descriptive of art projects using computer-mediated telecommunications networks as their medium.
+Telematic art is a term for art projects using computer-mediated telecommunications networks as their medium.
 Telematic art challenges the traditional relationship between active viewing subjects and passive art objects by creating interactive, behavioural contexts for remote aesthetic encounters.
-Telematics was first coined by Simon Nora and Alain Minc in The Computerization of Society.
-Roy Ascott sees the telematic art form as the transformation of the viewer into an active participator of creating the artwork which remains in process throughout its duration.
-Ascott has been at the forefront of the theory and practice of telematic art since 1978 when he went online for the first time, organizing different collaborative online projects.
+The term telematics (French: télématique) was coined by Simon Nora and Alain Minc in their 1978 report L'Informatisation de la société, published in English in 1980 as The Computerization of Society.
+Roy Ascott sees telematic art as transforming the viewer into an active participant in the creation of an artwork that remains in process throughout its duration.
+Ascott had proposed artistic collaboration through telecommunications networks by the 1960s and produced the international networked project Terminal Art in 1980.